Morehead City Marlins: Coaching staff

+The Marlins are coached by fifth year head coach Sam Carel who comes to the Marlins after coaching stops as a head coach at Northwestern Oklahoma State University (2014–2017) and Jefferson College (MO) (2006–2014) where he led the Vikings to back to back NJCAA Division 1 World Series Appearances in 2011 and 2012.
+Carel was also an assistant coach in 2003 for the Missouri State Bears baseball team that was a participant in the NCAA Division 1 College World Series in Omaha, Nebraska.
+In his four years with the Marlins, Carel has an overall record of 113-77, along with capturing regular season Eastern Division titles in 2022 and 2023.
+In 2023, the Coastal Plain League named Carel the CPL Coach of the Year.

 Rankings

 In its inaugural season, Morehead City was ranked as high as 12th in the nation.
 The Marlins have not been ranked since.

 Location

 The Morehead City Marlins play their home games at O'Neal Field at Big Rock Stadium, also home of the Morehead City Legion Post 46 baseball team.
 The stadium is located on Mayberry Loop Road in Morehead City, North Carolina.

 The Marlins hosted the 2014 CPL All-Star Weekend at the "Rock."